How To Get A Motorcycle License In Michigan?

 Do I Need a Motorcycle License to Operate a Moped or Scooter?

-As indicated in Michigan mopped law, you do not need a motorcycle endorsement or license to operate a moped or scooter if the engine size is 100cc or less.
+As indicated in Michigan moped law, you do not need a motorcycle endorsement or license to operate a moped or scooter if the engine size is 100cc or less.
 However, if the engine exceeds this size, a motorcycle endorsement is required.

 Can I Obtain a Duplicate Motorcycle Temporary Instruction Permit (CY TIP) If Mine Is Lost?